In continuation of the previous article, this article talks about the POS financing industry and the different models that exist.

 These companies neither pick between lines of credit and installment payments nor choose a single target demographic range to serve.
-Rather, they take all the parts of the puzzle and integrate them into single marketplace.
-Let us see how these companies are so similar and yet so different from each other.
+Instead, they take all the parts of the puzzle and integrate them into a single marketplace.
+Let's see how these companies are so similar and yet so different from each other.

-Vyze is an Austin-based platform that connects merchants with multiple lenders, allowing them to offer their customers a wide range of credit options online and in-store.
+Vyze is an Austin-based platform that connects merchants with multiple lenders, allowing them to offer their customers a wide range of credit options in-store and online.
 For merchants, it offers higher approval rates, and for lenders, it increases their funds disbursing capacity.
-While setting up a merchant, Vyze works with them to choose the best lenders for their program and then, based on the customer demographic a customer applies for financing or is offered financing.
-The customer is sent through Vyze’s system and passes through all the lenders and receives an offer from one of them.
-All this happens in a matter of few seconds.
+While setting up a merchant, Vyze works with them to choose the best lenders for their program, and then, based on the customer demographic, a customer applies for financing or is offered financing.
+The customer is sent through Vyze’s system and passes through all the lenders, and receives an offer from one of them.
+All this happens in a matter of a few seconds.

-Jifiti, an emerging fintech company with offices in Columbus, Ohio, and Israel offers an end-to-end solution that works with any existing POS or e-commerce system.
+Jifiti, an emerging fintech company with offices in Columbus, Ohio, and Israel, and offer an end-to-end solution that works with any existing POS or eCommerce system.
 It enables banks and lenders, via a single integration to launch a fully branded POS financing solution for any merchant without further integration resources.
-With its virtual card technology, it is already being used by retail brands and banks across Europe and the U.S., both online and in-store.
+Its virtual card technology is already being used by retail brands and banks across Europe and the U.S., both online and in-store.

 Chargeafter, founded in 2017, is a California-based startup that works on a network of lenders and financing partners where customer data is put through a waterfall approach to find the best financing or credit product for the consumer.
-In a waterfall approach, after a pos financing application is submitted, it is checked against the prime lenders for approval and if declined it moves down to near-prime options for approval.
-If declined, the application is then shared with the sub-prime lenders for approval.
+In a waterfall approach, after a financing application is submitted, it is checked against the prime lenders for approval, and if declined, it moves down to near-prime options for approval.
+If declined again, the application is then shared with the sub-prime lenders for approval.
 The entire process takes place on the merchant’s website without any redirects and takes only seconds.

 Financing platforms act as a middleman that connects consumer borrowers with banks, collecting a fee in the process.
-These platforms rely on merchants to bring in loan volume by pitching financing at the point-of-sale.
+These POS financing companies rely on merchants to increase loan volume by pitching financing at the point of sale.